 The DSAGC is a resource center for your patients and families with a diagnosis of Down syndrome.
 We can provide materials for your office and in-service training to your medical staff.
-Give us a call at 513.761.5400 or email Maggie, our Outreach Coordinator.
+Give us a call at 513.761.5400 or email Maggie, our Early Matters Coordinator.

 How to share the news that a baby has Down syndrome